dpc-sdp/ripple/docs/content/design-system/5.components/call-to-action.md

 ---

 ## Theming
-The Call to Action card adopts its theming from the button component.
+The call to action card adopts its theming from your button component’s settings.

-If you choose neutral button for your site, the Call to Action card will display buttons in the neutral theme.
+If you choose neutral button for your site, the call to action card will display buttons in the neutral theme.

 ::DocsThemeChooser